rubiefawn/remedy/game-rules/ability-scores-and-skills.md

 ## Ability Scores

 Ability scores are four numerical values that quantify the inborn ability and talent of a character or creature.
-Ability scores range from -5 to +5, with the average being 0.
+Ability scores can be positive or negative, with the average being 0.
 Each ability score has a symbol, by which it can be referred to for short.

 | Ability Score | Symbol | Description |
 | :--- | :--- | :--- |